Lancealeyo/ComradesMarketPlace/README.md

 ## TECHNOLOGIES

-The technologies used to create Anita's Kitchen website were:
+The technologies used to create this website were:

 1. HTML
 2. CSS